Disciplining Your Toddler

 If your child does throw a tantrum, keep your cool.
 Don't complicate the problem with your own frustration.
 Kids can sense when parents are becoming frazzled and this can just make their frustration worse.
 Try to understand where your child is coming from.
 For example, if your youngster has just had a great disappointment, you may need to provide comfort.

-Children seek attention from their parents, and an easy way to get a big reaction is to misbehave.
-One of the best ways to reduce attention-seeking behavior is to ignore it.
-Continue your activities, paying no attention to your child but remaining within sight.
+Children want attention from their parents, and an easy way to get it is to misbehave.
+One of the best ways to reduce attention-seeking behavior (crying, whining, yelling) is to ignore it.
+Continue your activities, paying no attention to your child but staying within sight.

 Keep in mind that when you do this, your child's behavior may get worse before it gets better.
 This can be frustrating, but it means that ignoring the tantrum is working.
 Your child will try harder to get your attention with misbehavior because it has worked in the past.
 When your child learns that misbehaving won't get your attention, the behavior will start to improve.